ampomah-i/vanguard_ws/README.md

 - `path_following.py`:
   - Implements the path following functionality using trajectory setpoints.
   - Reads path waypoints from a YAML file and follows the defined path.

+- `arm_disarm.py`:
+  - Implements arming, disarming, takeoff and landing of the drone.
+  - Publishes appropriate commands to arm and disarm the drone.

+- `trajectory_control.py`:
+  - Implements trajectory control functionalities.
+  - Allows setting custom trajectories for the drone to follow.

+- `hover.py`:
+  - Implements hover functionality.
+  - Maintains the drone's position at a specified point.

 ### Localization Package